Close

 Highlight

-Dr. Elisabeth E. Lefebvre is an assistant professor in the Department of Education at Bethel University.
+Dr. Elisabeth E. Lefebvre is an associate professor in the Department of Education at Bethel University.
 She holds a Ph.D. in Comparative and International Development Education with a minor in Sociocultural Studies in Education from the University of Minnesota, and an M.A. in International Studies from the University of Oregon.
 Before attending graduate school, she worked as an elementary school teacher in Louisiana, USA, and in Morocco.
 Lefebvre's interdisciplinary research examines the mutually constitutive and historical relationship between schooling and childhood, as well as the ways in which our ideas about schooling impact student and teacher experiences in the classroom.

 Started at Bethel